 Have you always wanted to try stand up paddleboarding, rock climbing, kayaking or geo-caching?
 How about SUP yoga, disc golf, slacklining or demoing the latest mountain and road bikes and stand up paddleboards?
 Or is hanging out in a pine-shaded beer garden watching mountain bikers flying through the air at the Spokatopia Mountain Bike Jump Jam and listening to live tunes more your style?
-At the second annual Spokatopia Outdoor Adventure Festival Saturday, July 9, 2016 you can do all of those things plus sign up for a morning trail run to the top of Beacon Hill (the Up Chuck Challenge), enjoy live music and check out over 40 outdoor recreation-oriented booths and free samples and demos at the festival exhibitor area.
-General admission is free, although there is a fee for signing up for some outdoor activities/adventure clinics.
+At the third annual Spokatopia Outdoor Adventure Festival Saturday, July 8, 2017 you can do all of those things plus sign up for a morning trail run or walk to the top of Beacon Hill (the Up Chuck Challenge), enjoy live music from Joe Cajon, Wyatt Wood, Hey! is for Horses, and Sovereign Citizen and the Non-Prophets and check out over 40 outdoor recreation-oriented booths and free samples and demos at the festival exhibitor area.
+General admission is FREE, although there is a fee for signing up for some outdoor activities/adventure clinics and a $5 demo pass that gets you all-day bike and water sports demos.
 Event hours are from 10 a.m. to 6 p.m.

 Outdoor Recreation Activities/Adventure Clinics